helinus/ForgeEssentialsWikiFork/Permissions-System-and-Zones.md

 ## Automagically generated groups, zones, and players
 ### the _\_GLOBAL__ zone
-The GLIOBAL zone is a zone the encompasses the entire server.
+The GLOBAL zone is a zone the encompasses the entire server.
 Any permissions set here would be set for players and groups no matter where they are on the server.
 This allows server-wide ranks or protections.

 ### _WORLD__  zones
 The WORLD_ zones are zones that are automatically created for every world that loads on the server.
 This allows an entire world to be treated as a zone.
 They are especially useful with MystCraft because it allows you to set permissions for a certain dimension while leaving the GLOBAL permissions intact.